Make Your Comment Count

 Steve McBurnett

 Public lands are one of our nation’s greatest assets.
-You have both the right and opportunity to share your thoughts on how public lands and resources should be managed during key steps of these planning processes.
+You have both the right and opportunity to share your thoughts on how public lands and resources should be managed during key steps of federal agency planning processes.

 Information about a given planning process and directions on submitting comments can be found on the BLM’s ePlanning website: https://eplanning.blm.gov